 Meet the Tandridge Heights Care Home team

 Our staff are what hold the home together.
-Each one of these team members are dedicated to providing high quality care and services to those we support, and ensuring that residents enjoy all aspects of life at our home.
-See below to meet some of our friendly faces:
+Each one of these team members are dedicated to providing high quality care and services to those we support.
+Our wonderful team comprises nurses, carers, hosts, activities coordinators, chefs, housekeepers and more.
+Meet some of our staff below:

 Rachel joined Tandridge Heights in 2018 as a hostess.
 As a hostess, Rachel has the all-important role of providing a friendly, engaging and helpful service in our dining room and bar areas.
 It’s a fulfilling role that gives her a real opportunity to enhance the lives of all our residents.